Microsoft’s Flight Simulator, once a staple for PC gamers across the world, will return with with a major overhaul in 2020.

 Landscapes will be rendered in remarkable detail, thanks to Microsoft combining satellite imagery with their own advanced artificial intelligence.
 The resulting effect on graphics is phenomenal, with famous sights such as San Francisco’s Golden Gate Bridge and the Pyramids of Giza looking stunning from the air.
 Players can choose to fly during the day or at night, with dynamic weather patterns closely mirroring the challenges faced by 21st century pilots.

 The game will offer the chance to fly a range of aircraft, from light planes to wide-body jets.
 FSX gave you 24 planes to choose from, and the lineup is likely to increase in the new game.
-We can also expect a fully-featured online multiplayer and dedicated missions, both of which are available on the Steam version of the latest game.
+We can also expect a fully-featured online multiplayer and dedicated missions, both of which are available on the Steam version of the most recent game.